Melih199/Exp_rob_assignment_2/README.md

   - Focused on the simulation aspect, this branch contains code for simulating the Husarion ROSbot 2R.
 It includes a node for plan generation using the ROSPlan framework, a node for handling vision data through the aruco package, and three nodes implementing actions for plan execution in a simulated environment.

 - **Rosbot_real Branch:**
-  - This branch adapts the code from the main branch to drive the real Husarion ROSbot 2R.
+  - This branch adapts the code from the simulation branch to drive the real Husarion ROSbot 2R.
 It ensures the successful completion of the assigned tasks in a real-world scenario.

 ## Repository Structure